tjpeden/neo-hpstr-metalsmith-theme/content/_posts/sample-post.md

 @tjpeden

 ## Emoji
-You should see a smile here. :smile:
+You should see a smile emoji here: :smile: